1.

 <45 Consider Carboplatin [Depending on the tumor type]

 Some will use split dose cisplatin in patients who have a low CrCl.
-Generally speaking, Cisplatin should not be offered to patients with a CrCl that is < 60 mL/min.
+One needs to be careful offering Cisplatin to patients with a CrCl that is < 60 mL/min.

-For patients on dialysis, give 50% of the Cisplatin dose.
-Dialysis should be performed within 3 hours after giving the dose of Cisplatin.
+For patients on dialysis, one will normally give 50% of the Cisplatin dose.
+Dialysis should be performed within 3 hours after the dose of Cisplatin is administered.

 Reference: https://www.nccn.org/professionals/physician_gls/pdf/bladder.pdf

 A 14-year-old male has a history of severe Hemophilia A with Factor VIII levels < 1%.
-He developed right knee bleeding at the age of 1.
+He developed bleeding in his right knee at 1 year of age.
 Since that time, he has been receiving prophylaxis with Factor VIII, 30 units/kg three times a week.
-Despite this, he still has required many Factor VIII infusions for breakthrough bleeding episodes.
+Despite this, he still required many Factor VIII infusions for breakthrough bleeding episodes.

 When he was around 8 years old, he was found to have an inhibitor and he has required bypassing agents to control episodes of bleeding.
-Despite this, he continues to have several bleeds every year especially at his bilateral knees.
-Which medication should one consider adding at this time as prophylaxis to help control his bleeding?
+Despite this, he continues to have several bleeds every year especially in his bilateral knees.
+Which medication should one consider adding at this time for prophylaxis to help control his episodes of bleeding?

 A .
 None